esy/esy.github.io/docs/configuration.md

 #### `esy.build`

-Describe how your project's default targets should be built by specifying a list of commands with `esy.build` config key.
+Describe how your project's default targets should be built by specifying a list of commands with the `esy.build` config key.

-For example, for a [jbuilder](https://jbuilder.readthedocs.io/) based project you'd want to call `jbuilder build` command.
+For example, for a [jbuilder](https://jbuilder.readthedocs.io/) based project you'd want to invoke `jbuilder build`.

 ```
 {